uhire/uhire.github.io/index.md

 The UHIRE site provides an excellent place for employer and student to post their information to facilitate the hiring process in an efficient manner.
 As an employer, UHIRE would be a very effective and efficient tool for identifying potential candidates.

 During the process of registering my Company it was not clear that the red “*” meant that the field was required.
 Also, after entering a position as an owner I accidentally hit the delete button and the position was deleted.
 It would have been better if there was a confirmation of intent to delete prior to actually deleting position information.
 Once a position has been added, it would be helpful if there was a function that allows the Company to identified the students with the same interests.
 The site also let me enter an erroneous email address in error.
 Requiring the email address to be entered twice would have highlighted this erroneous email address.
+## Anonymous Buisness Student
+- Application did what was intended
+- Some pages were plain looking, but the functionality was great.
+- Would like to see more interactive interface for company and students.
+Something like leaving comments on profile pages about company and students, based on their own experience with each other.